-Notes

 Resources

-For more information about ALIF, please visit: nuvasive.com
+For more information about XALIF, please visit nuvasive.com

-If you would like to learn more about patient support and education for chronic back, leg, and neck pain sufferers and their loved ones, please visit:
+If you would like to learn more about patient support and education for spinal condition sufferers and their loved ones, please visit thebetterwayback.org

-thebetterwayback.org

-If you have any questions about ALIF or spine surgery, please call or visit your physician, who is the only one qualified to diagnose and treat your spinal condition.
+If you have any questions about XALIF or spine surgery, please call or visit your physician, who is the only one qualified to diagnose and treat your spinal condition.
 This patient information brochure is not a replacement for professional medical advice.